 Organic feeding still needs timing, not panic

 Cool wet stretches do not automatically mean you should double fertilizer to wake the lawn up.
 Organic programs work with soil biology and realistic growth curves, which is why we still point people toward the seasonal frame in spring organic fertilization rather than a single magic week.
-If your soil stays cold longer than a friend’s yard three towns away, that is normal microclimate behavior.
-Our team adjusts visit windows within the program so material lands when roots can use it, not when it can wash toward the curb during the next three inch rain.
+If your soil stays cold longer than a friend yard three towns away, that is normal microclimate behavior.
+Our team adjusts visit windows within the program so material lands when roots can use it, not when it can wash toward the curb during the next heavy rain.
+Slow release organic inputs depend on microbes and moisture in balance.

 Weed pressure also behaves differently in slow springs.
-Early season work leans on cultural habits and targeted approaches described under natural weed control instead of broadcast thinking that ignores wet soil warnings on any label.
+Early season work leans on cultural habits and targeted approaches described under natural weed control instead of broadcast thinking that ignores wet soil warnings.
+Winter annuals and early broadleaves grow more slowly in cold soil, which can make it feel like nothing is happening until a warm week flips the switch.
+Note what species you see, where they cluster, and whether density is the real issue.

 Edges, beds, and the mud your dog imports